FracktalWorks/Fracktory-5/README.md

 ### Updating To latest Version of Ultimaker Cura:

-1. On Github website, go to Main of Fracktory-5, and Fork Sync.
+1. On Github website, go to "Main" branch of Fracktory-5, and Fork Sync with upsteam cura.
+This will update this branch with latest cura
 2. Pull the changes from the "main" branch of Fracktory-5 to your local  "Main" branch using github desktop.
 3. In the history navigate to the commit where the version was updated. right click and select "Create branch from commit"
 3. Create a new branch on Fracktory-5 with the new version number like "Fracktory-5.6.0"
 4. In github Desktop, switch to the new branch.
+5. Delete all the unnecessary files that will create merge conflicts.
+Delete all printer profiles in intents, quality, definitions etc. Careful not to delete core files file fdmprinter, fdmextruder.
-5. Merge the previous release branch version of Fracktory 5 into current branch and resolve conflicts if any.
+6. Merge the previous release branch version of Fracktory 5 into current branch and resolve conflicts if any using github desktop & vscode source control.
+7. Update conandata.yaml with latest versioning
-4. Update the version number in `latest.json` file in `Fracktory-5` folder in the following format to have cura check for latest version available
+8. Update the version number in `latest.json` file in `Fracktory-5` folder in the following format to have cura check for latest version available
-5. Update guthub actions workflow with latest verion numbers
+9. Update guthub actions workflow with latest verion numbers
-6. change master branch to this new version on Github website.
+10. change master branch to this new version on Github website.
+11. Update Curaengine in the same way.
+12. Fist compile latest version of curaengine as the latest version needed by conandata.yaml
+13. compile cura